F0903/twitch_archiver_cli/README.md

 Either run the executable normally as an interactive cli, or start the exe with parameters.

+### Hardware Acceleration

+For faster conversion, you can use hardware acceleration arguments provided to FFmpeg.
+For Nvidia GPUs, you can use the following arguments provided to **get**: get --input_args "-hwaccel cuda" --output_args "-c:v h264_nvenc" **vod_url**

 ## Library Usage

 See the ![library repo.](https://github.com/F0903/twitch_archiver)